Skip to content

-If you’ve decided, until now, to write Reddit off as something too difficult to understand, or that it’s not relevant for your business, this guide is aimed at giving you all of the information your need to make the most out of Reddit.
+If you’ve decided to write Reddit off as too difficult to understand or not relevant for your business, this guide provides all the information you need to make the most of Reddit for market research, content strategy, and authentic customer engagement.

 Reddit is more of a social aggregator than it is a social media website.
 That is, the individual users aren’t front and centre in the same way that they are on social networks.
 Rather, Reddit is all about content and opinions.
 Users are even allowed to remain anonymous.